Scenarios guide

 Hide all that…

-Use Hide all that… when you want matching transactions to disappear from the scenario view.
+Remove matching transactions from the scenario view.

 - What if this cost goes away?